Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 I cannot overstress the importance of being able to stop a lone call by your opponents.
 A successful call means they have added four points to their score.
-At best, your team will need more than a few things to go right to able to recover.
+At best, your team will need more than a few things to go right for your to recover.
 While possible, this may be difficult to achieve.

 This is a typical 3rd seat lone call situation.
 The dealer discards next and his partner leads next.
 Here next must be lead, be it a 9 or an ace.

 Once again it's the dealer (in the East seat) that calls alone.
-You're sitting in South seat, what card do you lead?
+You're sitting in the south seat, what card do you lead?

 This is the same as the hand above.
 3rd seat call, dealer discards next, partner leads next.

-Here the dealer sits in the South position, has deloading="lazy" alt and turned up a 9 of clubs.
+Here the dealer sits in the South position, they have dealt and turned up a 9 of clubs.
 The dealer is playing alone.
 You're in the West seat, and you hold two aces.
 You correctly lead the ace of spade.
-Your partner shows void in trump. (or he would have trumped your ace) The dealer/maker(S) does trump the ace and next leads back the right.
+Your partner shows a void in trump. (or he would have trumped your ace) The dealer/maker(S) does trump the ace and next leads back the right.
 What card would you throw on the right?

 The 10 of diamonds.
 Once you cannot follow trump, the next card you should play is from a suit that will be unable to stop the call.
 This will show your partner that you don't have that suit covered.
 In this example, your partner already knows that spades will not stop the lone.
 After you throw off a diamond, they will then know you have no power cards in diamonds.
 This leaves hearts.
 Hold any hearts until the end to give your team the best chance of stopping the call.

 East seat is going alone in hearts.
 He trumps your ace of diamonds lead and then leads back the Right.
-You're sitting in South.
+You're sitting in the south seat.
 What card do you play on his right?

 Once again, help your team by showing your partner that you can't take a club trick.

 West seat is the dealer and is going alone.
-You sit in North and have the first lead.
+You sit in the north seat and have the first lead.
 What card do you play?